caslab-yonsei/caslab-yonsei.github.io/news/_posts/_template.md

   - (link2)
   - (...)
   - (links)
-linked: true/false (has detailed description then true, if need alterlink or no description then false)
+  - '#'
-alterlink: (index of link for linking the news, if linked is true or no linking then 0)
+alterlink: (index of links for linking the news, if no linking insert index of '#', leave empty if this page)
 template: true #(delete this line)
 ---